 Plagiarism is defined as taking ideas or writings from another person and presenting them as if they were your own.
 Cutting and pasting others' materials into one's own document is considered plagiarism if appropriate credit to the original source is not given.

 A charge of plagiarism may be avoided by:

-- 1. Creating original materials, or - 2.
-Giving credit to the source of the materials contact the individual in their school or district most familiar with the license agreement in order to comply with the requirements.
+1. Creating original materials, or

+2. Giving credit to the source of the materials

 Licensing